psenger/Swagger-To-Confluence-MarkDown/README.md

 # Swagger-To-Confluence-MarkDown

-This Node JS app converts Swagger 2.0 JSON to Confluence Mark Down
+I wrote this Node JS app for the sole purpose of converting Swagger 2.0 JSON to Confluence Mark Down.